testgit4321/testrep/README.md

 # testrep
 # edit for commit
 # edit for diff
-# edit for merge branch
+# edit file for merge test